 The learning process can be very intimidating for some students.
 Maybe they have struggled in previous courses, doubted their intellectual abilities or had a hard time concentrating in class.
 Regardless of their reason for struggling, every student deserves the chance to be in a positive learning environment.

 - Make the classroom a safe place to fail.
 This is invaluable.
 Failure is what oftentimes delays people from following their dreams or halts them from ever starting.
 One of my favorite expressions is “Fail stands for first attempt in learning”.
 It is very important for teachers to help students understand that failure is not the end of the world.
 It is a part of the learning process that everyone goes through.
-John Shufeldt talks here about the extreme failures he has faced on his journey to success.
+Author, Dr. John Shufeldt talks here about the extreme failures he has faced on his journey to success.
 Failure is not the end, failure is the beginning of a road to success.

 - Model how students can learn.
 This includes not only learning, but setting goals as well.
 Goals are a big part of learning and students need to know how to set and manage goals.
 Even teaching in college, I was surprised at how many students didn’t know different ways of learning and how each class can be a different learning process.
 It can be fun for students to go through the learning process with a teacher.
 Teachers can do discovery lessons with their students to help students learn how to take charge of the own learning and foster curiosity.